Wednesday, September 25, 2024

 Season 12

-Meanwhile, Severide returns from his arson program after Stella has to drive down and bring him back.
-With his return, there were arson investigations from a recording studio to a series of explosions that had 51 teaming up with another firehouse to investigate.
+Meanwhile, Severide returns from his arson program, thanks to Stella driving down to bring him back home.
+His return ushers in a flurry of arson investigations, from a recording studio to a series of explosions, leading Firehouse 51 to team up with another firehouse to tackle the challenges ahead.

-I really love Jocelyn Hudon's performance as paramedic Novak.
-She showed a different aspect of the paramedic we've seen in the series so far.
-I'm glad the show is keeping her on, and let's hope it's for more seasons to come.
+I genuinely adore Jocelyn Hudon's performance as paramedic Novak.
+She brings a fresh perspective to the paramedic role that we haven’t seen much in the series.
+I'm thrilled that the show keeps her around; here’s hoping for more seasons with her!

 Are you ready for Season 13?
 What did you think of the past few seasons of Chicago Fire?
 Leave a comment!